 To respond effectively as a team, we must train as a team.
 Trainers first began delivering TIM Responder Training throughout Oregon in early 2014.
-Since then, we have trained more than 5,650 Oregon responders!
+Since then, we have trained nearly 7,000 Oregon responders!

 Multiple response agencies work together to respond to highway incidents: